R-uan/mahjong/README.md

 - ~~Remove authentication requirement and make it "guest" only~~
 - ~~Move client join handling to protocol~~
 - Finish the MatchManager > Protocol communication
+- Figure out how to quickstart the match

 #### Error Codes